pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert http_response.mimetype == 'application/json'
 ```

 The first line initialises the `execute` method of the mock.
-Pay attention that `execute` is run on an instence of the `RoomListUseCase` class, and not on the class itself, which is why we call the mock (`mock_use_case()`) before accessing the method.
+Pay attention that `execute` is run on an instance of the `RoomListUseCase` class, and not on the class itself, which is why we call the mock (`mock_use_case()`) before accessing the method.

 The central part of the test is the line where we `get` the API endpoint, which sends an HTTP GET requests and collects the server's response.